Angry Man United fans protesting ahead of Liverpool game - NewsBreak

 Angry Man United fans protesting ahead of Liverpool game

-MANCHESTER, England — (AP) — Thousands of Manchester United fans angry at the direction of the club under its American owners took part in a protest ahead of the Premier League game against Liverpool on Monday.
+A large group of Manchester United fans angry at the direction of the club under its American owners were taking part in a protest ahead of the Premier League game against Liverpool on Monday.

-Many supporters around the ground were wearing green-and-gold scarves — the colors of the club’s 1878 formation — and some also set off flares.
-There appeared to be a robust police presence on Sir Matt Busby Way at the entrance to the stadium forecourt.
+There appeared to be a large police presence on Sir Matt Busby Way at the entrance to the stadium forecourt.

-The players from both teams, including United's Cristiano Ronaldo, arrived at the ground before the protest started.
+The players from both teams arrived at the ground before the protest started.

 Discontent has soared following United’s poor start to the season, which has seen the team lose both of its games — 2-1 at home to Brighton and a 4-0 humiliation at Brentford.